cagiltay/PURE-kcagiltay-2023/README.md

  Build platform must be set to UWP.
 ARM64 architecture must be chosen.

+ This project utilizes URP in order to render the bloom effects on the hololens.
+Please make sure your project is set up with URP

  ## How to use the program
  As the program is not yet finished, there is no interaction to be listed here.
 When the project has matured, it is planned to have a grabbable and draggable point that can be placed at a desired point.
 This point will have child nodes which can have bloom activated for them by a set of parameters.
 Details will be listed here at a further date.